Writing test examples

 Action Phase | exit code = 34

-This exit code is responsible for most of the errors when working with actions: invalid message, incorrect action, and so on.
+This exit code covers most errors when working with actions, such as invalid messages or incorrect actions.

 Action Phase | exit code = 35

-During the building of the CommonMsgInfo part of the message, you must specify the correct source address.
-It must be equal to either addr_none or the address of the account that sends the message.
+You must specify the correct source address when building a message's CommonMsgInfo part.
+It must be either addr_none or the address of the account sending the message.

-In the blockchain code, this is handled by the check_replace_src_addr.
+In the blockchain code, this is handled by check_replace_src_addr.

 Action Phase | exit code = 36

-If the destination address is invalid, then 36 exit code is thrown.
-Some possible reasons are a non-existent workchain or an incorrect address.
-All checks can be seen in the check_rewrite_dest_addr.
+If the destination address is invalid, exit code 36 is thrown.
+Possible reasons include a non-existent workchain or an incorrect address.
+All checks can be seen in check_rewrite_dest_addr.

 Action Phase | exit code = 37